Flood of crowds causes chaos at water park located 90 km from Mumbai

-Thousands flocked to Aquamagica yesterday, lured by the introductory price of Rs 500; families who waited for around three hours were upset at not getting tickets, as most had already been sold online
+Thousands flocked to Aquamagica yesterday, lured by introductory price of Rs 500; families who waited for around three hours did not get tickets, as most had already been sold online

 Many families who decided to spend a blistering Sunday at the newly launched water park, Aquamagica, were left disappointed after they found out that the tickets under the promotional offer had been sold out.
 Unhappy with the news, visitors, many who were standing outside for more than three hours, argued with the management and security.

 After travelling almost 90 km from the city, visitors were disappointed when they were told that the tickets for the day had been sold out